chatwoot/docs/docs/user-guide/features/folders.md

 ![saved-folder-list](./images/folders/saved-folder-list.png)

+### Delete a saved folder

 If you want to **delete** the saved folder you can delete it, by clicking the **bin icon** at top of the conversation list panel will open a modal.

-### Delete a saved folder

 ![open-delete-folder-modal](./images/folders/open-delete-folder-modal.png)

-Now you see a modal that shows **Confirm Deletion**, if you click **No, Keep it**, will close the modal go back to folder view or if you click **Yes, Delete**, will delete the view.
+Now you see a modal that shows **Confirm Deletion** if you click **No, Keep it**, will close the modal go back to folder view or if you click **Yes, Delete**, will delete the view.
 After deleting, If the folder is empty it will go back to all conversations or filtered views or if the folder has length then it will open the next folder near the deleted one.

 ![delete-folder-button](./images/folders/delete-folder-button.png)